honojs/middleware/packages/universal-cache/README.md

 ## Storage and defaults

 The default storage is an in-memory `unstorage` instance scoped to the current process or isolate.
+It expires entries and is limited to 1,000 entries, 50 MiB total, and 5 MiB per entry.
 Configure a persistent or distributed driver for multi-instance deployments.

 ```ts
 import { Hono } from 'hono'